YiLimath/YiLimath.github.io/_posts/2024-10-01-blog-post-2-Deformation-Lecture2024.md

 ---

-These series of notes summarize the lectures from the short course at Kunming in 2024.
+These series of notes summarize the lectures from the short course in Augest 2024 at Kunming.

 For detailed information see my notes: